colinking/n1-unsubscribe/README.md

 - **Feature Requests or Bug Reports**: Submit them through the [issues](issues) pane.
 - **Mishandled Emails**: Find an email which this plugin doesn't handle correctly?
 Not finding an unsubscribe link when there should be one?
 Forward the email to us at <a href="mailto:n1.unsubscribe@gmail.com">n1.unsubscribe@gmail.com</a> and we'll look into it.

+## Nylas N1

+Nylas Mail is the awaited update to Nylas N1, which included several critical breaking changes.
+To access the older version, see the legacy branch: [legacy-N1-support](https://github.com/colinking/n1-unsubscribe/tree/legacy-N1-support).

 ## Made by